shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 }
 ```

 So everytime we want to dispatch an action, we call `ourDispatch` instead of `store.dispatch`.
-What if a new dev in our team calls `store.dispatch` unintentionally at one place?
-That action will never be logged.
-So this doesn't feel the right way to go about it.
+But this will probably cause inconsistency in our project if we call `store.dispatch` in some files and `ourDispatch` in some others.
+We need a better solution.

-Now it is obivious that we need to modify `store.dispatch` itself.
+Can we not modify `store.dispatch` itself?

 ```jsx
 const originalDispatch = store.dispatch